bcgsc/tasrkleat/README.md

 1. Version every package installed if possible in the Dockerfile.
 2. Push each versioned image explicitly with `docker push zyxue/tasrkleat:<tag>`.
+3. Write changlog with `git tag -a <commit hash>` for new releases in the following format
+    ```
+    One sentence summary

+    - changed thing a
+    - change thing b

+    Memo or other stuff to be recorded
+    ```